-Western Regional minister, Tarkwa-Nsuaem MP, MCE involved in galamsey - Chief alleges
+Western Regional Minister, Tarkwa-Nsuaem MP, MCE involved in galamsey - Chief alleges

 The issue has also been given impetus following the rearrest last month of a notorious galamsey kingpin in the person of Aisha Huang.

-The Chinese national who had as at 2018 been repatriated from Ghana after the state discontinued a criminal trial against her for galamsey, reentered the country on the blind side of the authorities.
+The Chinese national who had as of 2018 been repatriated from Ghana after the state discontinued a criminal trial against her for galamsey, reentered the country on the blind side of the authorities.